 In our platform, we make exclusively oligonucleotides synthesis but different types of synthesis :

-a) First of all, the sequences we made in 96-well plates, for programs agreed by the genopole steering commitee :
+a) First of all, a global overlook to the sequences we made in 96-well plates, for programs agreed by the genopole steering commitee and others :

 b) As, in the past we were making HPLC purified oligos in the Organic Chemistry Unit, we continue this activity for specific needs of laboratories whom we always worked with as:

 - molecular beacons for Pasteur Institute in South Korea and the Cellular Biology of the Nucleus Unit with different quenchers and fluorophores